gitlzzz/ATLAS/docs/source/input.md

 Settings for MD simulations using an ASE calculator or LAMMPS.

+- `ignore_container`: (bool) Whether to ignore the container specified in the container settings for the MD calculations.

 #### MD Parameters - `[md.parameters]`

 - `temperature_list_K`: (list[float]) List of different temperatures (in K) to be used for the MD simulations.
 Example: [300, 350, 400]